Self Care, Responsibility, and Education

 We offer you the full scope of our expertise to ensure that your needs are met, and we work hard to provide a safe, clean, and peaceful environment for you to get your tattoo in.

-it is our hope that that we can cultivate a professional relationship with all of our clients that is built on mutual understanding and trust.
+it is our goal to cultivate a mutually supportive relationship with our clients; this depends on strong and clear communication, patience, compassion, and trust.
 We believe the best way to start this process is by offering you a more in depth and transparent perspective on the tattooing process.

 The tattoo process & stressors: